Job Descriptions, the good, bad and the ugly

-I have a hard time imagining a situation where someone would exclaim:
+I have a hard time imagining a situation where a manager would exclaim:

-In my opinion, the bullet points listed at the beginning of the post are a little too specific.
+In my opinion, the bullet points I listed at the beginning of the post are a little too specific.
 I think Nike got it right with the following and I wish I could use this as the first bullet for our job descriptions:

 Another version could read something like this:

-With the HR job description I mentioned earlier, I was handed a job description filled with a lot of minutia, bullets points I thought should be ripped out of the document.
+With the HR job description I mentioned earlier, I was handed a job description filled with minutia and bullets points, most of which I thought should be ripped out of the document.
 All total, there were 5 bullets under the Benefits section including these condensed snippets:

 - Maintains and controls under lock and key, all confidential employee benefit files.

-- Assists employees about benefits during decision-making process.
+- Assists employees with benefits during the decision-making process.

-I believe that with this managerial mentality also comes a defensive employee mentality that can fire right back: “Hey, you wanted me to add 2 digit numbers, you didn’t say anything about subtracting two digit numbers.
+I believe that this managerial mentality will result in a defensive employee mentality.
+A typical response may be: “Hey, you wanted me to add 2 digit numbers, you didn’t say anything about subtracting two digit numbers.
 That isn’t part of my job description.”
 The guy with this answer is killing the company culture.

-My suggestion for the Benefits section was the simply the following: “Responsible for all facets of the benefits program including but not limited to health benefits, 401K, and the HRIS.”
+My suggestion for the Benefits section was the simplify to the following: “Responsible for all facets of the benefits program including but not limited to health benefits, 401K, and the HRIS.”
 After the edits, we took a 2-½ page job description down to less than 1 page.
-This may seem vague to some, but everyone wants to be treated with respect.
+This may seem like a vague job description to some, but everyone wants to be treated with respect.
 Spelling every detail out is what we do for children.
-Treat employees like adults, you can expect adult behavior. (you may not get it, but you set the expectation for it).
-Treat employees like children, you will get child like behavior.
+Treat employees like adults, you can expect adult behavior.
+(You may not get it, but you set the expectation for it).
+Treat employees like children and you will be rewarded with childlike behavior.
 Consequently, the company culture follows.

-I get that this may may not be right for every company.
+I get that this may not be right for every company.
 I also get that we need to train up on skill sets specific to the company or the industry.
-What I want to avoid is getting so specific on what should be “a given” for any individual position.
-When we look to hire, if someone needs more direction than “just do it”, they may not be the right person for the job.
+What I want to avoid with job descriptions is getting too specific and describe what should be “a given” for any individual position.